kneelian/stackcore/README.md

 # Internals

 The stackcore is a 16-bit toy CPU.
-It is a simple stack machine that is centred around a 64-word stack as the main internal data structure, with two address registers (named `A` and `B`) used primarily for addressing the heap.
+It is a simple stack machine that is centred around a 64-word hardware stack as the main internal data structure, with two address registers (named `A` and `B`) used primarily for addressing the heap.
 The address registers themselves are 16 bits wide, and heap memory is divided into 64KB pages (theoretically, 2^16 of them, though in practice only 4 pages would be available to the programmer at best).

 The ISA of the CPU is simple: instructions are all one byte wide, and optional immediates are all two bytes (so a single step might fetch either one or three bytes of code).